 Google Container Engine

-GCE is a managed container service on google cloud.
-At the backend, GCE used kubernetes.
-You can use all the kubernetes functionalities on GCE.
+GKE is a managed container service on google cloud.
+At the backend, GKE used kubernetes.
+You can use all the kubernetes functionalities on GKE.

 Amazon EC2 Container Service